The Texas DWI Guide

 These terms are all acronyms that refer to the crime commonly known as "drunk driving."
 Many states have different names for the charge.
 For example, California, Arizona, Oklahoma and a number of other states use the term DUI (driving under the influence).
 Other states like Michigan, Wisconsin and Iowa use OWI (operating while intoxicated).
 Maine and Massachusetts use OUI (operating under the influence).
 In New Mexico, Arkansas, and Louisiana the charge is DWI (driving while intoxicated).
+In Oregon, the law refers to DUII (driving under the influence of an intoxicant).
 Texas law also uses the phrase "driving while intoxicated" so the term DWI is used here.

 [Note: There is a separate charge of driving under the influence of alcohol by a minor found in Section 106.041; this offense is a Class C misdemeanor.]